Martin Garner (ornithologist): Charitable work

 Garner began a charity (Freespirit) which provided a form of transparency and accountability.
 Three remits were declared that this charity was for the mentoring of other leaders, the continuing of the outreach work in the Sheffield area and the work overseas in central Africa, specifically Rwanda.

 Ornithology

 His ornithological writing included articles for British Birds and Birding World magazines.
 He is credited with discovering the first British records of Caspian gull, in Essex in the 1990s.
 In 1997, with David Quinn and Bob Glover, Garner published a two-part paper in British Birds covering the identification of yellow-legged and Caspian gulls, which covered the former in far greater detail than any previous published work, and contained the first detailed English-language descriptions of the latter.
 His first bird-related book, Frontiers in Birding (ISBN 9781898110477), was published by BirdGuides Ltd. in 2008.

-He created the very popular Birding Frontiers website.
+He created the Birding Frontiers website.

 He also authored and published two further books – The Challenge Series – Autumn and The Challenge Series – Winter.

 He was a member of the British Birds Rarities Committee.